 Diacritics welcomes submissions from scholars at all stages of their careers.
 We are especially interested in new work that engages creatively and rigorously with literary, philosophical, visual, filmic or cultural texts of any historical period.
 We continue to publish lengthy review essays, one of the staples of our journal from its early days.
 We understand the tremendous investment of time and energy that goes into an academic essay, as well as the anxieties that often accompany the anonymous peer review process.
 Accordingly, we do all we can to treat both you and your scholarship with respect.
 We respond promptly to queries and can often let you know where a submission stands in the many stages of peer review.
 We tend to publish long essays, and two of our four issues per year are special issues.
 This means that we reluctantly turn down far more essays than we accept, including many promising essays that may just need another round of revisions or are ready to be published in specialized journal.

 We consider only original work that has not been previously published either in print or online.
 To be fair to all the scholars whom we enlist to evaluate essays, we only agree to evaluate submissions that are not under consideration elsewhere.
 We do occasionally publish translations of essays originally published in languages other than English.
+We also invite authors to send shorter, timely, non-peer-reviewed pieces to us for the Diacritics blog.
+Submissions for the Diacritics blog are reviewed internally and do not need to adhere to the guidelines for published articles.

 - Please include a brief abstract (no longer than 150 words), with keywords, on the first page of the manuscript.